ziyi-zhu/geniepals/README.md

 ![Screenshot](assets/images/banner.png)

 ### Inspiration
 The catalyst for creating GeniePals was the remarkable exponential growth in Large Language Models (LLMs) and their capabilities.
 I noticed that despite the technological advances, there was a significant gap in interfaces that could seamlessly integrate human interaction with these powerful LLMs, particularly for children.
 Children's engagement with technology often lacks a purposeful and beneficial interaction.
-This observation sparked the idea to build an app that not only entertains but also educates and provides emotional support to kids, enhancing their daily welfare through an enriching companionship with AI.
+This observation sparked the idea to build an app that not only entertains but also educates and provides emotional support to kids.
+By chatting, learning, and playing with their AI friends, children can form meaningful companionships that contribute positively to their social and intellectual development.

 ### Learning Experience
 Throughout the development of GeniePals, I delved deep into the intricacies of user experience, particularly focusing on how children interact with technology.
 The key learnings were around designing intuitive user interfaces that cater to the young mind, which is curious but easily distracted.
 This project taught me the importance of merging technical prowess with creative design to craft experiences that are both educational and engaging.